gkapfham/www.gregorykapfhammer-old.com/research.md

 _popovers/paper_reference.html cite="Kapfhammer2007d" %} presented an approach
-for testing database applications; a notable paper derived from my dissertation is {% include_cached _popovers/paper_reference.html cite="Kapfhammer2003" trailing="." %} My work has also focused on testing the schema of a relational database, with {% include_cached _popovers/paper_reference.html cite="McMinn2016a" %} and {% include_cached _popovers/paper_reference.html
+for testing database applications; a notable paper derived from my dissertation is {% include_cached _popovers/paper_reference.html cite="Kapfhammer2003" trailing="." %} Since the schema protects the contents of a relational database, my research has also focused on testing this complex artifact, with
+{% include_cached _popovers/paper_reference.html cite="McMinn2016a"
+trailing="," %} {% include_cached _popovers/paper_reference.html
 cite="McMinn2015" trailing="," %} and {% include_cached
 _popovers/paper_reference.html cite="McMinn2019" %} being examples of papers.
 </li>